floragunncom/search-guard-docs/_docs/x_pack_monitoring.md

 ## Elasticsearch: Configure a monitoring exporter

 At the moment Search Guard supports exporters of type `http` only.
-Configure your `http` exporter, and configure the user you have mapped to the `sg_xp_monitoring` and the `sg_kibana` role in the last step:
+Configure your `http` exporter, and configure the user you have mapped to the `sg_xp_monitoring` and the `sg_kibana_user` role in the last step:

 ```yaml
 xpack.monitoring.exporters: